Indian Prime Minister Narendra Modi invites Pope Francis to visit India

 The Indian Prime Minister, whose Hindu nationalist government is regularly accused of persecuting religious minorities, was greeted at the Vatican by a picket of honor from the Swiss Guard.
 The Vatican said in a brief statement that the audience granted by the Pope to Narendra Modi had focused on “friendly relations” between India and the Holy See.

-In a message made public on Friday, on the eve of the arrival of the Indian Prime Minister at the Vatican, the Pontifical Council for Inter-religious Dialogue had addressed to its “dear Hindu friends (…) its most cordial greeting” to the (…) Read more on 20minutes
+In a message made public on Friday, on the eve of the arrival of the Indian Prime Minister at the Vatican, the Pontifical Council for Inter-religious Dialogue had addressed to its “dear Hindu friends (…) its most cordial greeting” to the occasion of Diwali, the Hindu religious festival of lights which takes place in early November.